IAPF Bylaws ARTICLE I – NAME Section 1 – Name

 Sexual and other unlawful harassment is a violation of Title VII of the Civil Rights Act of 1964 (Title VII), as amended, as well as many state laws.
 Harassment based on a characteristic protected by law, such as race, color, ancestry, national origin, gender, sex, sexual orientation, gender identity, marital status, religion, age, disability, veteran status, or other characteristic protected by state or federal law, is prohibited.

 It shall be the International Association of Professional Farriers Inc.’s policy to provide a work environment free of sexual and other harassment.
-To that end, harassment of International Association of Professional Farriers’ employees by board members, association members, management, supervisors, coworkers, or nonemployees who are in the workplace is absolutely prohibited.
+To that end, harassment of International Association of Professional Farriers’ employees by board members, association members, management, supervisors, coworkers, or non-employees who are in the workplace or at public and private endeavors (meetings, clinics, conventions, etc.) is absolutely prohibited.
 Further, any retaliation against an individual who has complained about sexual or other harassment or retaliation against individuals for cooperating with an investigation of a harassment complaint is similarly unlawful and will not be tolerated.
 International Association of Professional Farriers Inc. will take all steps necessary to prevent and eliminate unlawful harassment.

 Further, it shall be the policy of the association to extend this policy towards all public and private endeavors which are sponsored or co-sponsored by the association and/or its sister organizations.
 Section 2 - Definitions

-(1) “Unlawful harassment” is conduct that has the purpose or effect of creating an intimidating, hostile, or offensive work environment; has the purpose or effect of substantially and unreasonably interfering with an individual’s work performance; or otherwise adversely affects an individual’s employment opportunities because of the individual’s membership in a protected class.
+- “Unlawful harassment” is conduct that has the purpose or effect of creating an intimidating, hostile, or offensive work environment; has the purpose or effect of substantially and unreasonably interfering with an individual’s work performance; or otherwise adversely affects an individual’s employment opportunities because of the individual’s membership in a protected class.
 Unlawful harassment includes, but is not limited to, epithets; slurs; jokes; pranks; innuendo; comments; written or graphic material; stereotyping; or other threatening, hostile, or intimidating acts based on race, color, ancestry, national origin, gender, sex, sexual orientation, marital status, religion, age, disability, veteran status, or other characteristic protected by state or federal law.
+Such unlawful harassment may take place in the workplace or at public and private endeavors.

 • Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of any individual’s employment or as a basis for employment decisions; or